-Texas Christian University Combined BS/MS in Dietetics Nutrition Education (NE) Concentration Student Learning Outcomes (SLO) Assessment Plan Title of Concentration: Nutrition Education ation: Nutrition Edu A) List the program-defined Intern competencies (add or delete lines as needed) B) Learning objective and the assessment methods that will be used (Guideline 13.1a & b) C) Rotation or class in which assessment will occur (Guideline 13.1c) D) Individuals responsible for ensuring assessment occurs (Guideline 13.1d) E) Timeline for collecting formative and summative data (Guideline 13.1e) NE 1.1: Demonstrate the ability to access nutrition and food information, products, and services for the development of educational materials to maximize client education.
+Texas Christian University Combined BS/MS in Dietetics Nutrition Education (NE) Concentration Student Learning Outcomes (SLO) Assessment Plan Title of Concentration: Nutrition Education

+A) List the program-defined B) Learning objective and C) Rotation or D) Individuals responsible E) Timeline for Intern competencies (add the assessment methods class in which for ensuring assessment collecting formative and or delete lines as needed) (Guideline 13.1a & b) assessment will occur (Guideline 13.1c) occurs (Guideline 13.1d) summative and (Guideline 13.1e) NE 1.1: Demonstrate the ability to access nutrition and food information, products, and services for the development of educational materials to maximize client education.
 100% of students will be rated as competent or better on the written educational materials created for a cooking demonstration.
 NTDT 60303 - Adv SP I Dr. Kelly Fisher and preceptors Summer between 4 th and 5 th year NE 1.2: Demonstrate the ability to design, implement and assess outcomes and evaluation of a food and/or nutrition lesson that is unique to the population in their chosen culminating rotation.
 100% of students will earn a rating of competent or better on the individual food and/or nutrition education assignment for the population in their chosen culminating rotation, including learning objectives, lesson plan, educational materials/handout, presentation, assessment, and instructor evaluation.
 NTDT 60324 - Adv SP III Dr. Kelly Fisher and preceptors Spring semester - 5 th year NE 1.3: Demonstrate the ability to provide Culinary Medicine education to medical professions students.
 100% of students will demonstrate the ability to provide Culinary Medicine education to medical professions students as evidenced by a rating of competent or better on summative evaluation.
 NTDT 60324 - Adv SP III Dr. Kelly Fisher and Dr. Anne VanBeber/preceptors Spring semester - 5 th year